thomaschristinck/axon-dynamics/README.md

 ### Usage

+1. Clone this repository by entering ```git clone https://github.com/thomaschristinck/axon-dynamics.git``` in the terminal (on mac/linux machine) in a directory of your chosing.
+Or download zip [here](https://github.com/thomaschristinck/axon-dynamics).

-1. Set up a directory with the images you want to analyze.
-Open the terminal (on mac/linux machine) and type ```mkdir /directory/inputs``` where "directory" is some directory that you're going to do the processing in, and "inputs" is the folder where you should put your input .tiff images.
+2. Set up a directory with the images you want to analyze.
+Type ```mkdir /directory/inputs``` where "directory" is some directory that you're going to do the processing in, and "inputs" is the folder where you should put your input .tiff images.
 Similarly, create a folder for preprocessed outputs ```mkdir /directory/outputs```

-2. Now that you have everything set up, preprocess the images as ```python3 preprocess.py -i /path/to/folder/with/tiffimages -o /path/to/folder/for/outputs```.
+3. Now that you have everything set up, preprocess the images as ```python3 preprocess.py -i /path/to/folder/with/tiffimages -o /path/to/folder/for/outputs```.
 See the file "preprocess.py" for more info on this step.
 Running this file should take no more than a few minutes.

-3. Next, co-register all the processed images from 2 (above) with FIJI.
-To do this, you want to select all the images in your "outputs" folder and drag them to Fiji to open them.
+4. Next, co-register all the processed images from 3 (above) with FIJI.
+To do this, you want to select all the images in your "outputs" folder and drag them to FIJI to open them.
 In the FIJI menu, navigate to ```Plugins > Macros > Startup Macros...```.
 Copy and paste the contents of the ```sample_macro.java``` file into this window, and modify the "out_dir" and "nb_images" variables at the top of the .ijm file.
 Then click "RUN".
 This will take quite a while for FIJI to do, around 4 minutes per image.
-You can play around with the registration on Line 16 of the FIJI macro (e.g. change the tolerance to make the registration run faster, or the stop level)
+You might want to play around with the registration on Line 16 of the FIJI macro (e.g. change the tolerance to make the registration run faster, or the stop level).

-4. Now, you should have a bunch of coregistered images called "superimposed_x_y.tiff" in the folder specified by the "out_dir" variable in step 3.
+5. Now, you should have a bunch of coregistered images called "superimposed_x_y.tiff" in the folder specified by the "out_dir" variable in step 4.
 We want to analyze the growth/loss between these registered images.
-This is why the registration step in 3 is important.
-Analyze the images by entering ```python3 analyze.py -i /path/to/folder/with/superimposed/images/from3 -o /path/to/folder/for/analysisoutputs```.
+This is why the registration step in 4 is important.
+Analyze the images by entering ```python3 analyze.py -i /path/to/folder/with/superimposed/images/from4 -o /path/to/folder/for/analysis```.
 See the file "analyze.py" for more info on this step.
 Running this file should take a minute or two.

+The analysis folder you specify in step 5 should have a "Plots" folder and a "Results" folder.
+I find whether or not the plots are coherent depends on what the images look like.
+The results generally make more sense.
+I like to visualize the results by opening growth and loss images (e.g. "growth1.tiff and loss1.tiff") as well as the corresponding preprocessed image from step 3 (e.g. "cleaned_image_1.tiff").
+In the FIJI menu, navigate to ```Image > Color > Merge Channels...``` and select "loss1.tiff" as red, "growth1.tiff" as green, and "cleaned_image_1.tiff" as blue.